BlackRock to buy Credit Suisse ETF business

 "The European ETF market is about five or so years behind the U.S. market," she said.

-Given the importance of scale in the ETF business, it is likely that there will be more consolidation of ETF providers in coming months, said Luke Montgomery, an analyst at Bernstein Research.

-"It seems to be headed toward more consolidation given that so many players only have about 5 percent of the assets under management," he said.

-Two ETF industry sources said BlackRock was likely paying a premium for the scale and distribution that it would gain from the Credit Suisse business, which they valued at between 150 and 200 million Swiss francs ($162 million - $216 million).
+Two ETF industry sources said BlackRock was likely paying a premium for the scale and distribution that it would gain from the Credit Suisse business, which they valued at between 150 and 200 million Swiss francs.

 "Anyone not in the top three in Europe would be willing to sell their ETF business at the right price," said one ETF industry source.